TheDataAreClean/cube/content/project/noral/index.md

 The aim of this collaboration is to determine what data sources and analytical techniques best reflect the challenges of child poverty, and subsequently provide a means to assess the poverty related attainment gap as a result – which will further allow individual school settings, local authorities and other bodies to plan targeted interventions to reduce it.

-Developed through the [Impact Collaborations process](https://www.dataforchildrencollaborative.com/impact-collaborations-1) by [The Data for Children Collaboratiive w/ UNICEF](https://www.dataforchildrencollaborative.com/), the project brings together together academic expertise from the Fraser of Allander Institute at the [University of Strathclyde](https://www.strath.ac.uk/business/economics/fraserofallanderinstitute/) and [Glasgow Caledonian University](https://www.gcu.ac.uk/), and data science expertise at [CivicDataLab](https://civicdatalab.in/) and [East Neuk Analytics](https://eastneukanalytics.com/).
+Developed through the [Impact Collaborations process](https://www.dataforchildrencollaborative.com/impact-collaborations-1) by [The Data for Children Collaboratiive w/ UNICEF](https://www.dataforchildrencollaborative.com/), the project brings together academic expertise from the Fraser of Allander Institute at the [University of Strathclyde](https://www.strath.ac.uk/business/economics/fraserofallanderinstitute/) and [Glasgow Caledonian University](https://www.gcu.ac.uk/), and data science expertise at [CivicDataLab](https://civicdatalab.in/) and [East Neuk Analytics](https://eastneukanalytics.com/).

 ### Solution

-To address the completxity of the problem, the research was conducted f
+To address the complexity of the problem, the research was conducted for the following threads:

 **Stakeholder Research**:
-- The data sources and tools stakeholders are interacting better support the children in their region with and and how are they using them.
+- The data sources and tools key stakeholders are interacting with to better support the children in their region with and how are they using them.
 - Improvements required to the data and tools engaged by key stakeholders related to the education of a child.
 - The interventions that can be brought through to use access to information in driving civic engagement and participation.

 **Data Research**:
-- Identify what kind of information/data do stakeholders seek/prefer to understand about the needs of children and young people in relation to education in their area.
+- Identify what kind of data and information do stakeholders seek or prefer to understand the needs of children and young people in relation to education in their area.
 - Determine what data sources, tools and techniques best reflect the challenges of child poverty, and subsequently provide a means to assess the poverty related attainment gap as a result.

 **Design Research**:
 - Study of existing tools/platforms to understand the landscape of educational tools available to the key stakeholders.
-- Develop suggestive wireframes for a possible digital solution to solve for challenges highlighted in the stakeholder research.
+- Develop suggestive wireframes for possible digital solutions for challenges highlighted in the stakeholder research.

 **Technology Research**:
 - Identify requirements, challenges, use cases, management procedures and tooling options to develop and build the features from the stakeholder workshop.